 Knows that God loves us beyond all our expectation or understanding.

 Considers relationship the most important thing in all the world – between us and God, and between us and each other.

-Knows that if we do not love God, we cannot truly love each other (and not the other way around).
+Knows that if we do not love God, we cannot truly love each other.

-Knows that everything Jesus came for culminates in the Presence and Guidance of the Holy Spirit.
+Knows that everything Jesus came for culminates in the presence and guidance of the Holy Spirit of Jesus Christ.